This article may contain affiliate links. please check out my policy!

 Instructions

-- Add some oil to a pan and cook on medium-high heat.
-You want to get a slight crisp to the crumbles.2 teaspoons oil
+Pour into a non-stick pan (otherwise use a little bit of oil) and cook on medium-high heat.
+You want to get a slight crisp to the crumbles.

 Notes